SuperOfficeDocs/contribution/markdown-guide/reuse.md

 Often, you identify smaller pieces of information as recurring.
 For example:

-* A note stating which license a task requires
+* A note stating which license a task requires.
 * A single task step repeated in multiple procedures, such as "Click the **Save** button".
 * A list of something, such as follow-up statuses.